wallarm/product-documentation/docs/latest/waf-installation/nginx/dynamic-module.md

 * Compilation of the source code from the `stable` branch of the [NGINX repository](https://hg.nginx.org/pkg-oss/branches) and installation with the same options.

-    !!! info "NGINX for AlmaLinux or Rocky Linux"
-        This is the only option to install NGINX on AlmaLinux or Rocky Linux.
+    !!! info "NGINX for AlmaLinux, Rocky Linux or Oracle Linux 8.x" This is the only option to install NGINX on AlmaLinux, Rocky Linux or Oracle Linux 8.x.

 More detailed information about installation is available in the [official NGINX documentation](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/).